luca3m/luca3m.github.io/_posts/2015-07-04-junior-vs-senior-engineers.md

 ## Conclusion

 I learnt that any production software is always **bad**, it has some bad practices, 1000 lines of code functions, uses a database not good for the scope and more.
-This because when you begin writing a software it's like starting a journey without knowing the destination.
+This because when you begin a project it's like starting a journey without knowing the destination.
 Software it's like a sculpture, you start from a blank screen and begin to engraving your code.
 You discover step by step what your software should do and you can't start again from scratch at any change.

 The difference between a good software and a bad one is that a well written software is easier to change even if it has some bad practices inside.